TobyL98/RP1_m-z_speciesidentify/Compare_results/README.md

 **-it Inputs of theoretical m/z values from theoretical peptides pipeline**

 This should just be the csv files that were generated from theoretical peptides pipeline (*theoretical_peps_NCBI.py*).
-By default these will be in the folder: theoretical_peptides_pipeline/PTM_rules/results_NCBI/Integration_code/results_NCBI.
-An example is below:
+By default these will be in the folder: [theoretical_peptides_pipeline/PTM_rules/results_NCBI/Integration_code/results_NCBI](https://github.com/TobyL98/RP1_m-z_speciesidentify/tree/main/theoretical_peptides_pipeline/PTM_rules/Integration_code/results_NCBI).
+An example format is below:

 <img width="625" alt="theor_out_example" src="https://github.com/TobyL98/RP1_m-z_speciesidentify/assets/158182593/92eda969-1e3b-43bd-b1ec-c2a1a95700cd">